shadany7824/OpenParrot_6RR-PLUS/README.md

 # OpenParrot-6RR-PLUS
 Hyperspecialised fork of OpenParrot for Wangan Midnight Maximum Tune 6RR PLUS.
-Also support other version like WMMT5, 5DX, 5DX+ etc.
+Also support other version like WMMT5, 5DX, 5DX+ etc. Check [Support Status](https://github.com/shadany7824/OpenParrot_6RR-PLUS#support-status).

 ## Disclaimer
 The code is bit messed.
 But it's confirmed that this will worked with 6RR PLUS Rev. 4.00.13.